-The City of Waterloo is rich in cultural opportunities, from dance and music, to art and theatre, or crafts and gardening.
+The City of Waterloo is rich in cultural opportunities, from dance and music, to art and theatre, crafts, sports, gardening and much more!

-Download an information sheet for more details about the importance of culture planning in Waterloo.
+Download the project overview about the stages of culture planning in Waterloo.

-We are receiving some funding for the culture plan project through a grant from the Government of Ontario's Creative Communities Prosperity Fund.
+Some funding for the culture plan project was received through a grant from the Government of Ontario's Creative Communities Prosperity Fund.

 Funding provided by the Government of Ontario